SantiagoRivera92/TimeWizard/README.md

 ## I want to learn how to run the script

 You need to have Python installed in order to run the script.
-Once you've done that, there are a number of different things the script can do depending on what parameters you pass.

 Open a terminal on the folder containing the script, then run ``python timewizard.py``.
 Once the script is done, you'll have every banlist.